 OLLY HICKS - Endurance Athlete

 Olly Hicks is a World Record holding ocean rower: the first and youngest person to row solo across the Atlantic Ocean from the US to the UK.
-Aged 23-years-old, Olly was one of only five people to row single-handed, west-to-east across the Atlantic.
+To date, his expeditions total over 24,000 miles across land and sea.
+Aged 23-years-old, Olly completed his first record-breaking adventure, rowing 4,000 miles, single-handed, west-to-east across the Atlantic.
 Following 124 days alone at sea, encountering a great white shark, battling the elements; having been capsized twice by Atlantic storms, and escaping physical and mental illness, on 28 Sept 2005 Olly landed in the Scilly Isles where he was greeted by HRH Prince William and Sir Richard Branson.
 It was a remarkable achievement for a young man who had never rowed before, but it hadn't quenched his thirst for adventure.

 Olly's next mission was to row single-handed around the world - a trip of 18k miles that would take 20 months.
 Unfortunately, it was to be Olly's first taste of failure and after 96-days, he was forced to abandon the voyage due to problems with his boat.